A Classical Analogue to the Standard Model, Chapter 1: Normalisable quasiparticles on a manifold with anticommuting co-ordinates: Introduction

 This chapter considers a manifold $M$ constructed from a vector space with four real dimensions, supplememted by a product operation under which its basis elements anticommute.
 A homomorphism is constructed from this manifold to $\RM$.
 Choosing an appropriate set of classical fields on $M$ then gives rise to quasiparticle excitations on $\RM$ which emulate a simple interacting quantum field theory.
 This demonstrates that manifolds with anticommuting co-ordinates can exhibit normalisable quasiparticle excitations, and also provides a familiar framework for the study of these excitations on $M$.
 Given the presence of anticommuting co-ordinate fields, it is perhaps inevitable that manifold $M$ is shown to be a submanifold of a superspace \cite{dewitt1986,buchbinder1998}.
 Curiously, the Lagrangian of the emulated quantum field theory (with interactions) is seen to arise entirely from the anticommutation relationships of co-ordinates on $M$.

 Choices of conventions are specified in \sref{sec:I:conventions}. \Srefs{sec:vecspace}{sec:anticommmanif} describe the anticommuting vector space, its embedding in the space of supernumbers $\Lambda_\infty$, the corresponding manifold, and its embedding in the superspace $\mbb{R}^{4|4}$.
-The mapping between $M$ and $\RM$ is established in \sref{sec:I:mapping}, and the field content of the microscopic model is introduced in \sref{sec:quantumdust}. \Srefs{sec:indivfields}{sec:prodfields} identify the physically relevant degrees of freedom in the pullback of these fields to $\RM$. \Sref{sec:QLintro} then begins construction of the analogue model, specifying a family of field configurations on $M$ which correspond to pseudovacuum states on $\RM$, while \sref{sec:quasi} introduces small perturbations to these configurations and shows that they correspond to quasiparticles on $\RM$. \Sref{sec:entropic} then relaxes some of the requirements imposed during the initial construction of the analogue model. \Sref{sec:semiclassical} makes the surprising observation that these quasiparticles behave as a \emph{semi}classical system, and provided certain criteria are met corresponding to the domain of validity of the analogue model, the quasiparticle fields emulate a simple quantum field theory. \Sref{sec:physapp} then outlines a number of situations where the model presented here and its close relatives may provide useful physical insight.
-Finally, \sref{sec:lookforward} anticipates some directions for future work on analogue models inhabiting manifolds with anticommuting co-ordinates.
+The mapping between $M$ and $\RM$ is established in \sref{sec:I:mapping}, and the field content of the microscopic model is introduced in \sref{sec:quantumdust}. \Srefs{sec:indivfields}{sec:prodfields} identify the physically relevant degrees of freedom in the pullback of these fields to $\RM$. \Sref{sec:QLintro} then begins construction of the analogue model, specifying a family of field configurations on $M$ which correspond to pseudovacuum states on $\RM$, while \sref{sec:quasi} introduces small perturbations to these configurations and shows that they correspond to quasiparticles on $\RM$. \Sref{sec:entropic} then relaxes some of the requirements imposed during the initial construction of the analogue model. \Sref{sec:semiclassical} makes the surprising observation that these quasiparticles behave as a \emph{semi}classical system, and provided certain criteria are met corresponding to the domain of validity of the analogue model, the quasiparticle fields emulate a simple quantum field theory. \Sref{sec:physapp} speculates on a number of situations where the model presented here and its close relatives may provide useful physical insight.
+Finally, \sref{sec:lookforward} anticipates the directions of subsequent chapters.